 2. Insert Molding

 Insert molding is also a key process within secondary molding.
-An insert is a pre-formed element, typically metallic, ceramic or other part which is placed into a mold.
-When the plastic material fills the mold cavity it forms around the elements of the insert.
+An insert is a preformed element, typically metallic, ceramic, or another part, that is placed into a mold.
+When the plastic material fills the mold cavity, it forms around the elements of the insert.

-- Applications: Medical device with embedded sensors , automotive components with threaded inserts , and connectors in electronics .
+- Applications: Medical devices with embedded sensors, automotive components with threaded inserts, and connectors in electronics.

 3. Encapsulation Molding